Francis Mary of the Cross Jordan: Salvatorian Sisters

-That following April, an advertisement for the new society was answered by Baroness Maria Therese von Wüllenweber (1833-1907), an aristocratic young woman who had long felt a call to serve in the mission life which had been unfilled by the religious orders she had explored.
+That following April, an advertisement for the new society was answered by Baroness Maria Therese von Wüllenweber (1833-1907), an aristocratic young woman who had long felt a call to serve in the mission life which had been unfilled by the religious congregations she had explored.
 Jordan visited her in July 1882 and she committed herself to the life of the new society, becoming its first female member.

-Jordan established a community of religious sisters of the Catholic Teaching Society in Rome in 1883 under the leadership of Frances of the Cross (Amalia Streitel), but had Wüllenweber remain in Germany.
+Jordan established a community of religious sisters of the Salvatorians in Rome in 1883 under the leadership of Franziska Streitel, but had Wüllenweber remain in Germany.
 Problems arose, however, between Jordan and this community and these sisters separated from the society, going on to become the Sisters of the Sorrowful Mother, an international religious congregation, particularly committed to health care.

 In 1888 Jordan asked Wüllenweber to move to Rome, where she and two companions took religious vows on 8 December of that year, receiving the religious habit from Jordan.
-She then became known as Mother Mary of the Apostles.
+She then became known as Mary of the Apostles.
 Wüllenweber was beatified on October 13, 1968, and her liturgical commemoration is celebrated on September 5 (the day she professed her vows as the first female member of the Apostolic Teaching Society).

 Expansion

 While communities of the Catholic Teaching Society were being established throughout Europe, in 1890 the Holy See entrusted the region of Assam in British India to the spiritual care of the society.
 Jordan then established the first community of priests and religious brothers of the society outside of Europe.
 Wüllenweber sent sisters to work with the women and children of the new Indian mission the following year.

 In 1892 Jordan accepted the request of Ambrose Oschwald, a priest from Baden, who had led a group of people from that region to Wisconsin, in the United States, in order to form a Christian communal way of life.
 The Salvatorians then became established in that country, founding the former John F. Kennedy Preparatory High School from the group's property.
 In 1893, he gave his religious communities the names Society of the Divine Savior and Congregation of the Sisters of the Divine Savior.
-They were soon known as "Salvatorians" from the Latin word for "Savior", salvator.
+They were soon known as "Salvatorians" from the Latin salvator ("savior").